FundingCircle/jackdaw/doc/test-machine.md

       (f machine))))
 ```

+The `topic-fixture` creates all the topics named in the supplied `topic-config` before running tests.
-Note that you have to import `TopologyTestDriver` for `test-machine` to work, which requires you to bring in the `org.apache.kafka/kafka-streams-test-utils` library as a dependency, using a version from `2.0.0` to `2.3.0`.
+Note that you have to import `TopologyTestDriver` for `test-machine` to work, which requires you to bring in the `org.apache.kafka/kafka-streams-test-utils` library as a dependency, using a version within `2.0.0` to `2.3.0`.
 Also note that the `topic-fixture` expects the `topic-config` to contain `:partition-count` and :replication-factor` to be present, as well as the `topic-name` and key-value serdes.